Full Circle (Waylon Jennings album)

-Full Circle is an album by American country music artist Waylon Jennings, released on MCA Records in 1988.
+Full Circle is a studio album by American country music artist Waylon Jennings, released on MCA Records in 1988.
 Jennings' fourth and final studio album for MCA before his move to Epic Records, it yielded four minor country hits: "Trouble Man" (#61), "Which Way Do I Go (Now That I'm Gone)" (#28), "How Much Is It Worth to Live in L.A." (#39) and "You Put the Soul in the Song" (#59).
 Jennings was partly responsible for writing the lyrics to six of the album's ten tracks.
 Full Circle was a minor success on the charts, peaking at #36.